Prescription Drugs DWI Defense Lawyer

 After that hearing, your DWI defense lawyer will work on building a strong defense to improve your chances of having the charges dismissed or having the best chance to succeed at trial.

 Prescription drug DWI cases are often based on an officer’s statement.

 Unlike DWI charges involving alcohol, there is no measurement for impairment.
 For example, if a blood alcohol test reveals less than .08 percent blood alcohol content, you probably won’t be charged with DWI.
 There is no similar test for drugs.

-In many jurisdictions, if an officer suspects or sees prescription drugs, or if you report that you are taking prescription drugs during the traffic stop, you will be charged with DWI.
-It comes down to the officer’s observation and his/her word.
+In many jurisdictions, if an officer suspects or sees prescription drugs, or if you report that you are taking prescription drugs during the traffic stop, you will likely be charged with DWI.
+It comes down to the officer’s observation and his/her testimony about you at trial.

 Contact Our San Antonio Law Firm if Charged With Prescription Drug DWI